ucsd-progsys/elsa/README.md

   =d> zero
 ```

-When you run it, you should get the following output:
+When you run `elsa` on the above, you should get the following output:

 ```bash
 $ elsa ex1.lc